reisstech/k8s-cluster/README.md

 # k8s-cluster

-Deploying a single Kubernetes cluster using Terraform an Ansible.
+Deploying a single Kubernetes cluster using Terraform and Ansible.